TeamRegio/EpiRegioDB/docs/RESTAPI.rst

 RegionQuery
 -----------
-Given a genomic region, this query returns all overlapping REMs.
+Given a genomic region, this query returns all REMs that lie completely within this region.
 The genomic region must be given as chr:start-end, where start is smaller or equal than end (e.g. chr16:75423948-75424405).
 The output has the same format as the *GeneQuery* output.